JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 #### Remarks

-To make the application DPI aware with Windows Vista/Windows 7 it's needed a call to the API function **SetProcessDPIAware** or set it through the application manifest.
+To make the application DPI aware with Windows 10 or superior it's needed a call to the API function **SetProcessDpiAwareness** or set it through the application manifest.

-**Note**: **SetProcessDPIAware** is subject to a possible race condition if a DLL caches dpi settings during initialization.
-For this reason, it is recommended that dpi-aware be set through the application (.exe) manifest rather than by calling **SetProcessDPIAware**.

-DLLs should accept the dpi setting of the host process rather than call **SetProcessDPIAware** themselves.
+DLLs should accept the dpi setting of the host process rather than call **SetProcessDpiAwareness** themselves.
 To be set properly, *dpiAware* should be specified as part of the application (.exe) manifest. (*dpiAware* defined in an embedded DLL manifest has no affect.)
-The following markup shows how to set dpiAware as part of an application (.exe) manifest.
+The following markup shows how to set *dpiAware* as part of an application (.exe) manifest.

 ```
 <assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0" xmlns:asmv3="urn:schemas-microsoft-com:asm.v3" >